Physical Therapy EMR Reviews

 Choosing the right EMR software for your needs is the key to success.

-HENO is a PT EMR company that owns (2) Physical Therapy Clinics in Orlando, FL.
+HENO is a PT EMR company that owns (3) Physical Therapy Clinics in Orlando, FL.
 We are actively treating patients, and both of our clinics are run and managed on HENO’s EMR.
-So, we know a thing or two about running PT clinics and we live with the pros and cons of using physical therapy EMR.
+So, we know a thing or two about running PT clinics and we live with the pros and cons of using physical therapy EMR, so this is a what actually inspired us to spend so much time creating these Physical Therapy EMR Reviews.
 When we launched our clinics, we searched far and wide for the right EMR.
 All the Electronic Medical Records companies told us they built their EMR just for Physical Therapists, but we didn’t really trust what they were saying because their PT Software all seemed to be built for MDs and just modified for PT.
 They didn’t seem to actually understand how therapists think.

 Top 7 Mistakes to Avoid When Selecting a New Physical Therapy EMR